 The Advocacy Action Center is an online resource that allows individuals to join the fight against child sex trafficking either through legislator engagement or by signing a petition.
+For more information, visit act.sharedhope.org/actioncenter.

-Tweet and email your legislators, letting them know you want greater protections for child sex trafficking victims and increased accountability for their exploiters.
+Contact your legislators, letting them know you want greater protections for child sex trafficking victims and increased accountability for their exploiters.